rodrigomescua/reitti/README.md

 ## Translations

 We are using [weblate](https://hosted.weblate.org/engage/reitti/) to tranlate Reitti.
-If you want to add your languagem click on this [link](https://hosted.weblate.org/engage/reitti/)
+If you want to add your language click on this [link](https://hosted.weblate.org/engage/reitti/)

 [![Translation status](https://hosted.weblate.org/widget/reitti/reitti/multi-auto.svg)](https://hosted.weblate.org/engage/reitti/)